UXSoc/uxsoc-apps-cms/src/pages/index.md

           * Must be organized and detail-oriented
         title: Secretariat (Flagship Project)
-      - description: |-
+      - description: >-
-          * In-charge of looking for speakers and hosts for the events
+          * In-charge of looking for and create write ups about speakers and hosts

-          * Create e-mail templates/letters to be sent out to potential clients
+          * Create e-mail letters to be sent out to potential clients

           * Is the communication bridge between the client and the organization
-          * Create write ups about the speakers
         title: Externals Head (Flagship Project)
       - description: >-
           * In charge of facilitating the tasks needed to be accomplished to